flyteorg/flyte/rfc/system/0000-flytekit-learn.md

 ### `Predictor`

 The `Predictor` class handles the deployment of a trained/tuned model to some production environment so that users can generate predictions.
-The MVP will support batch (offline) predictions in the form of a flyte workflow, but future versions will look to integrate with external systems (e.g. Sagemaker, Seldon, etc) to allow for on-demand (online) predictions.
-The batch-style predictors might also support event-based or reactive triggering once flyte's event-based/reactive scheduling is built out.
+The MVP will support batch (offline) predictions in the form of a Flyte workflow, but future versions will look to integrate with external systems (e.g. Sagemaker, Seldon, etc) to allow for on-demand (online) predictions.
+The batch-style predictors might also support event-based or reactive triggering once Flyte's event-based/reactive scheduling is built out.

 ### Requirements

 - The training API must be flexible enough to support the common ML frameworks, e.g. `sklearn`, `pytorch`, `tensorflow`, `xgboost`, etc.
 - The user only needs to think about four things:
-  1. how to get the dataset
+  1. How to get the dataset
-  2. how to train a model on that dataset
+  2. How to train a model on that dataset
-  3. how to generate a prediction
+  3. How to generate a prediction
-  4. how to evaluate a trained model on some partition of the data.
+  4. How to evaluate a trained model on some partition of the data.
 - For the tuning API, the user needs to think about:
-  1. the hyperparameter space
+  1. The hyperparameter space
-  2. the type of cross-validation to use
+  2. The type of cross-validation to use
 - Enable the user to express compute and run-time budgets, since most AutoML algorithms are "any-time" algorithms that can just keep running to find better hyperparameters (saturation dynamics are dataset- and model- dependent).

 ## Model Training API